awaizman1/python_zth/overview/p09_string/README.md

 >>>"The grade of {student[0]} is {student[1]}".format(student=("Bob", 93))
 'The grade of Bob is 93'
 ```
+### f-string
+As you already saw above, all you need to know is that f-string uses the same
 >
 >
 > **Advanced:** you can implement your own formatting specifiers and control how your objects will be formatted by overriding ***\_\_format\_\_***